Need a Criminal Defense Lawyer in Nassau County?

 hard-hitting defense lawyer fighting in your corner protecting your rights.

-Jason M. Barbara is a no nonsense criminal attorney who has been featured on
+who has been featured on

 national television programs such as